 Agentic AI in inventory management goes beyond simple reorder systems.
 Autonomous agents analyze seasonal patterns, social media trends, weather data, and market developments to predict demand precisely.
 They identify correlations that typically remain hidden from human planners - such as the impact of a viral TikTok video on demand for a specific product.

-- 20-30% higher inventory accuracy through AI forecasting (Onramp Funds)
+- 20-30% lower inventory through improved AI demand forecasting (McKinsey)

 - 65% fewer lost sales from product unavailability (Throughput)

-- 22% lower warehousing costs through ML-based demand planning (Onramp Funds)
+- 25-40% lower administrative costs through AI-based demand planning (McKinsey)

 Integrating AI inventory management requires a robust interface to your ERP system.
 Whether SAP, Microsoft Dynamics, or JTL-Wawi - connecting the AI to your existing inventory management is critical for success.